 - Monitor the testing environment, observe, and report any irregular behavior

-- Circulating around the room throughout the administration of the exams
+- Circulate around the room throughout the administration of the exams

-- Guarding against improper use and/or distribution of exam material as well as unauthorized access to content prior to or after administration
+- Guard against improper use and/or distribution of exam material as well as unauthorized access to content prior to or after administration

-- Not allowing any portion of the exams to be reproduced by any means, electronic or mechanical
+- Allow any portion of the exams to be reproduced by any means, electronic or mechanical